Ward Hunt

-Early life
+Early life, family and education

-Hunt was the son of Montgomery James Hunt (d.
-1871), long-time cashier of the Bank of Utica, and Elizabeth (née Stringham) Hunt.
-He was a classmate of Horatio Seymour at the Oxford and Geneva Academies, and graduated from Union College in 1828, where he was an early member of the Kappa Alpha Society.
-Then he studied law with Judge James Gould at Litchfield Law School in Litchfield, Connecticut and with Hiram Denio in Utica, and was admitted to the bar in 1831.
+Hunt was the son of Montgomery James Hunt, long-time cashier of the Bank of Utica, and Elizabeth (née Stringham) Hunt.
+Ward attended the Oxford and Geneva Academies and was a classmate of Horatio Seymour.
+He attended Hamilton College in 1827, then transferred to Union College in 1828, where he was an early member of the Kappa Alpha Society.

+After graduating with honors in 1828, he subsequently studied law with Judge James Gould at Litchfield Law School in Litchfield, Connecticut and with Hiram Denio in Utica, and was admitted to the bar in 1831.

 Career

+Politician and attorney

-He was a Democratic member from Oneida County of the New York State Assembly in 1839, and was Mayor of Utica in 1844.
+Hunt was a Democratic member from Oneida County of the New York State Assembly in 1839, and he was Mayor of Utica in 1844.
 In 1848, he joined the Free Soil Party, and in 1855 he was among the founders of the New York Republican Party.

+Hunt remained in private practice until 1865 when he ran for a slot on the New York Court of Appeals.

+New York Court of Appeals

-Hunt remained in private practice until 1865, when he was elected to an eight-year term on the New York Court of Appeals on the Republican ticket, to succeed to the seat held by his former law teacher and partner Hiram Denio.
+Hunt was elected in 1865 for an eight-year term on the New York Court of Appeals on the Republican ticket, acquiring the seat held by his former law teacher and partner Hiram Denio.
 Hunt became chief judge in 1868 after the sudden death of Chief Judge William B. Wright.
 In 1870, he was legislated out of office but was appointed one of the Commissioners of Appeals.